-Job Opportunities for Gaming Change Persons and Booth Cashiers
+Job Demand for Gaming Change Persons and Booth Cashiers

-There were about 23,400 jobs for Gaming Change People or Booth Cashier in 2016 (in the United States).
+In the United States, there were 23,400 jobs for Gaming Change People or Booth Cashier in 2016.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Gaming Change People or Booth Cashier by 2026.
 There will be an estimated 4,500 positions for Gaming Change People or Booth Cashier per year.

 The states with the most job growth for Gaming Change People or Booth Cashier are Washington, Wisconsin, and New York.
 Watch out if you plan on working in Missouri, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.